khtaho/Capstone_1/README.md

 ![Header](https://github.com/khtaho/Stock_Predictor/blob/master/error%20chart.png "Header")

 The regression model attempts to predict the future trend and closing prices of the DJIA in the future.
+The training data was from 8-8-2008 to 12-31-2014 and the test data was from 1-2-2015 to 7-1-2016.